Major Research Areas (basic and human research)

 - 2017.
 Miljøgifter i kosten handler om mer enn fisk.
 Tidsskrift for Den norske legeforening.
 973-974.

 - 2015.
 Parma consensus statement on metabolic disruptors.
 Environmental health.
-7 sider.
+7 pages.

 - 2017.
 Er miljøgifter i norsk kosthold skadelig for barn?
 Tidsskrift for Den norske legeforening.
 295-297.